DataWzard/R/README.md

 # R Projects 📊

 A collection of my R projects exploring data analysis, machine learning, and visualization.
-Here is a set of self-contained projects with scripts, datasets (if small), and outputs.
+Here is a set of self-contained projects with scripts, and outputs.

 ## 🔍 Contents
 - **Data Analysis** – Exploratory analysis, statistical modeling, and reporting